rockbenben/native-batch-downloader/README.md

 **Workaround**: go to `chrome://settings/security` and set Safe Browsing to **No protection**.
 Remember to switch it back after you're done.

 PDFs and other common document types are not affected.

+## About the 365 Open Source Plan

+This is project #001 of the [365 Open Source Plan](https://github.com/rockbenben/365opensource).

+One person + AI, 300+ open-source projects in one year.
+[Submit your idea →](https://my.feishu.cn/share/base/form/shrcnI6y7rrmlSjbzkYXh6sjmzb)

 ## License